gloveboxes/Arduino-ESP8266-Secure-Http-Azure-IoT-Hub-Client/README.md

     or

-    // To read cloud and network configuration from EEPROM initCloudConfig();
+    //To read cloud and network configuration from EEPROM.
+This is useful if deploying multiple devices

+    initCloudConfig();